210342/OPC-UA-OOI-webapp/README.md

 # OPC-UA-OOI-webapp

-Web application built using ASP.NET Core 3.0 as an example usage of OPC-UA PubSub Standard
+Web application built using ASP.NET Core 3.0 with Blazor Server as an example usage of OPC-UA PubSub Standard

 Application depends on open-source NuGet packages developed by [Mariusz Postół on github](https://github.com/mpostol/OPC-UA-OOI).